shivannis/xandr-docs-public/xandr-docs/articles/curate/create-a-curated-deal-line-item.md

    > Selecting **Ad Type** determines the availability of other settings (e.g., **Targeting >  Completion Rate Threshold**).
 This is not the setting that filters out any impressions and does not impact auction logic.
 You can select **Media Type** under **Deal Creative Criteria** to control which types of ads are allowed to serve via the curated deal.

 - **Name** - Enter the name for the curated deal line item.
 You will later be able to search for and report on the line item using this name.
 This name is not exposed to the buyer.
-- **External Code** - If you want to report on the curated deal line item using an external code (rather than the internal ID that Xandr assigns automatically), enter the code here.
+- **External Code** - If you want to report on the curated deal line item using an external code (rather than the internal ID that Microsoft Advertising assigns automatically), enter the code here.
 The code can only contain alphanumeric characters, periods, underscores, or dashes.
 The code you enter is not case-sensitive (i.e., uppercase and lowercase characters are treated the same).
 No two objects at the same level can use the same code per advertiser.
 - **State** - Set the state of the curated deal line item.
 If **"Active"**, the line item will be eligible to serve.
 Best practice for curators is to set the state to **"Active"** so that buyers can serve via the curated deal as quickly as possible.
 - **Insertion Order Details** - Insertion order details for **Budget Type**, **Currency**, **Total Lifetime Budget**, **Pacing**, **Start Date**, and **End Date** display in the gray box (you must select an insertion order to display these values).
 - **Budget Type** - Budget is set on the parent insertion order.